developer-zebra/developer-zebra-site/src/emdk-for-android/9-0/guide/udi_scanning_guide/index.md

 ###Raw UDI Data

-In some cases the Raw data( UDI data before being Tokenized) from a UDI label may be useful.
+In some cases the Raw data (UDI data before being Tokenized) from a UDI label might be useful.
 The code snippet below demonstrates how to access the Raw UDI data from a ScanDataCollection.

     :::java